lelebreak/Master_Thesis/README.md

 # Master_Thesis
-Master thesis submitted in fulfillment of the requirements for the degree of Master’s degree in ICT for Internet and multimedia in the Department of Information Engineering
+Master thesis submitted in fulfillment of the requirements for the degree of Master’s degree in ICT for Internet and multimedia in the Department of Information Engineering, University of Padua (UNIPD).